 Bomb Threat Forces Evacuation of Virginia High Court

 RICHMOND, Va.
-(CN) — Authorities sent a text message Friday afternoon stating the Virginia Supreme Court is being evacuated, three days before a gun-rights rally draws thousands to the state capital.
+(CN) — Authorities allowed employees of the Virginia Supreme Court to reenter the building Friday afternoon following a bomb threat.
+The evacuation came three days before a gun-rights rally draws thousands to the state capital.

 The historic building located across the street from the state Capitol building was evacuated around 1:30 p.m.
-Eastern time and police are on the scene investigating a bomb threat, according to local news reports.
+Eastern time, according to Virginia Capitol Police.

+About an hour later, the agency announced on Twitter that K-9 unites had completed a sweep of the building and employees were allowed to return to work.

 The threat comes as tensions in Virginia’s capital city are already high following last week’s U.S. Capitol riots, as thousands of Second Amendment advocates are set to drive through Richmond for a gun-rights group’s Lobby Day event on Monday.